saitejamerla/LLMs-Gen-AI-Agents/README.txt

 Create a .env file in the same location as the file which should contain your OPENAI_API_KEY inside it.
 The python files call this file to access your openai api key to generate prompts from the openai api.
+Install all the libraries being used in the  codes.